Road Safety Manual

 • Trial the selected solution.
 A demonstration project can be an effective way to test the treatment within a specific context and in a controlled environment.
 This can also help prepare for a wider roll-out.

 • Monitor, analyse and evaluate the trial.
 Ensure that the outcomes are as expected, and that there are no adverse effects to any road user’s safety.
 This evaluation should include an assessment of the cost effectiveness of the new treatments, especially when compared to existing option.
-See Intervention Selection And Prioritisation for information on economic appraisal, and Monitoring, Analysis and Evaluation of Road Safety for more information on monitoring, analysis and evaluation.
+See Intervention Selection and Prioritisation for information on economic appraisal, and Monitoring, Analysis and Evaluation of Road Safety for more information on monitoring, analysis and evaluation.

 • Roll out the solution on a wider scale.
 Continue to monitor and evaluate the treatments, including crash analysis once sufficient data has been collected.
 Include design and operational information in guidance documents.